craigprotzel/explorablestories/Schedule/README.md

 	* READ Janet Murray “Inventing the Medium” Ch.5 “Building Procedural Complexity”
 	* WRITE a blog post that describes the feedback you received on your Project #2 Outline, what you learned, and what you plan to achieve by Friday
 	* WORK on Project #2
-	* CREATE a "Home Page" for your web server space that links to your blog post page and both of your projects

 ### Class 10 (Tues 01/16) - The Real World
 * Discuss Homework & Reading